Polkit: Implementation

 The polkitd daemon implements Polkit functionality.

 Security

 Polkit improves on the security offered by sudo by avoiding SUID binaries, which are the primary cause of privilege escalation vulnerabilities on Unix-like systems.

 Nevertheless, as with sudo, several privilege escalation vulnerabilities have been found in polkit.
 The memory corruption vulnerability PwnKit (CVE-2021-4034) discovered in the pkexec command (installed on all major Linux distributions) was announced on January 25, 2022.
 The vulnerability dates back to the original distribution from 2009.
 The vulnerability received a CVSS score of 7.8 ("High severity") reflecting serious factors involved in a possible exploit: unprivileged users can gain full root privileges, regardless of the underlying machine architecture or whether the polkit daemon is running or not.
+A fix was published on the same day, and later incorporated into the version 121 release.